procitec/qt/qtwebengine/src/3rdparty/gn/docs/reference.md

         Example: "libfoo.so libbar.so"

+    {{rlibs}}
+        Any Rust .rlibs which need to be linked into a final C++ target.
+        These should be treated as {{inputs}} except that sometimes they might have different linker directives applied.

+        Example: "obj/foo/libfoo.rlib"

     {{frameworks}}
         Shared libraries packaged as framework bundle.
 This is principally used on Apple's platforms (macOS and iOS).
 All name must be ending with ".framework" suffix; the suffix will be stripped when expanding
         {{frameworks}} and each item will be preceded by "-framework" or "-weak_framework".

+    {{swiftmodules}}
+        Swift .swiftmodule files that needs to be embedded into the binary.
+        This is necessary to correctly link with object generated by the Swift compiler (the .swiftmodule file cannot be embedded in object files directly).
+Those will be prefixed with "swiftmodule_switch" value.

   The static library ("alink") tool allows {{arflags}} plus the common tool substitutions.